 She met No Fit State Circus in 2013 in Brighton where she was only supposed to stay for a few weeks of volunteering and ended up staying for the whole tour!
-As she fell in love with the circus life, Pauline has been exploring loads of different jobs in the company like assistant cook, bartender or assistant producer.
+Since then, Pauline has been exploring loads of different jobs in the company including bar manager, steward, crew and assistant producer.

-In Lexicon, Pauline added another string to her bow, performing as a singer in LEXICON.
+On another side, she has been training music and physical theatre for the last 4 years.
+In the the last creation, Pauline added another string to her bow, performing as a musician and singer in LEXICON.

 Lee started his physical training in parkour and initially joined Nofitstate in 2009 on Parklife.
 One mathematics degree later he had trained in juggling, wall trampoline and tumbling.
 Lee then went on to spend one year as a trainee performer for Nofit State and then went on to perform on a number of shows throughout the company.
 He can now be found performing in Block as well as filling the role of in-house rigger.

 A circus artist from England, Andy was a physically active child, at the age of twelve he began breakdancing.
 Later he developed his abilities in movement to include parkour and free running where he gained most of his acrobatic skills.
 Through training with performance enthusiasts he was introduced to the circus arts which lead to discovering his passion in hand to hand.